johnnyreilly/blog.johnnyreilly.com/README.md

 Auth between GitHub and Azure is handled by https://github.com/jongio/github-azure-oidc

 Historically this lived on Blogger; from 2012-2021.
-It only exists there for reference at this point: https://icanmakethiswork.blogspot.com
+It only exists there for reference now; you can find it here: https://icanmakethiswork.blogspot.com